Maine Land & Sea Farmer Wellness Forum

 Who: For service providers working with Maine’s fishing and farming communities and seeing stresses and health/wellness needs.
 For healthcare practitioners, land/sea worker or farmers, policymakers and/or providers with insurance, finance, healthcare, or legal expertise that can support farming and fishing communities.

-What: A day of learning and strategic doing to:
+What: A day to:

 - Address knowledge gaps about physical and psychological health